cryquack/Milestone1_Group76/Coverage_Testing_Report.md

 You should perform statement coverage testing and branch coverage testing.
 For each type, provide a description and an analysis explaining how you evaluated the coverage.

 ## 1. **Test Summary**
-list all tested functions related to the five required features:
+All tested functions related to the five required features:

 | **Tested Functions**                 |
 |--------------------------------------|